ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "terms-of-service-agreed" set to "true".
 Clients SHOULD NOT automatically agree to terms by default.
 Rather, they SHOULD require some user interaction for agreement to terms.

+The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests from the account.
+The server returns this account object in a 201 (Created) response, with the account URI in a Location header field.

 ~~~~~~~~~~
 HTTP/1.1 201 Created